-Where attendance has been less than the registered hours in each of the previous 4 weeks the Service Provider may apply to the local CCC to retain the registration beyond 4 weeks to 12 weeks.
-However these applications are limited to prolonged illness i.e. regular attendance at medical or therapeutic appointments by the child, the parent or a sibling.
-The CCC officer will provide relevant documentation to the Pobal Data Management Team for them to upload on Early Years Hive.
+Where attendance has been less than the registered hours in each of the previous 4 weeks the Service Provider may apply to Pobal to retain the registration beyond 4 weeks up to 12 weeks.
+Please see Table 3: Qualifying Special Circumstances in section 7.2 for further information.

-In all instances providers should notify the relevant CCC in advance of a forthcoming continuous absence where they believe special circumstances will apply.
+Where possible providers should notify Pobal in advance of a forthcoming continuous absence where they believe special circumstances will apply.